Lunascaped/SourceSFX/README.md

 # SourceSFX - Source Engine Sound Effects Browser

-A webpage that lets you browse, download, and play sound effects from multiple Source Engine games,
+A webpage that lets you browse, download, and play sound effects from multiple Source Engine games.

 ## Supported Games (20 Total)